mykelalvis/FT/Traveller/Adventures/Tripwire.md

 ### HACKING THE NETWORK

 Hacking the computer network to initiate the emergency breach procedure can only be done from a secure terminal inside one of the security zones.
-This can be done from one of the engineering buildings inside Zone 1 (such as the power grid control, engineering systems or computer control center).
+This can be done from one of the engineering buildings inside Zone1 (such as the power grid control, engineering systems or computer control center).

 The usual stealth procedures will be needed to gain access to the appropriate building.
 Once inside a Computers check DM –4 is